 Credit New York-New York Hotel & Casino

 Lyn’s family enjoyed a ride on the Big Apple Coaster at New York-New York, which is not only a regular roller coaster but a virtual reality experience, where it appears as though you’re chasing aliens above the Strip.
-Tickets cost about $20 per person for the virtual reality version.
+Afterward, you can take a stroll and hang out in the Big Apple Arcade inside the resort.

 11. Explore Shark Reef Aquarium at Mandalay Bay

-Shark Reef Aquarium
+Shark Reef Aquarium, Mandalay Bay

 Credit Mandalay Bay

 A great activity for families is the Shark Reef Aquarium at Mandalay Bay, where you can see all sorts of undersea creatures and even feed stingrays, sea turtles and sharks!
+Walk through underwater tunnels as sharks, octopus and giant fish swim overhead.
+There are even land animals like Komodo dragons and crocodiles.

-12. Hang Out at the Fundungeon Arcade at Excalibur
+12. Hang Out at the Fun Dungeon Arcade at Excalibur

 Excalibur Fundungeon

 Simply checking out all the resorts is enough of an activity to fill your entire Las Vegas vacation 😃.
 Excalibur is really cool on the outside, as it looks like Merlin’s Castle, though it’s less exciting on the inside.
-Excalibur is between Luxor and New York-New York on the Strip with a tram running between these resorts.
+Excalibur is between Luxor and New York-New York on the Strip with the free tram running between these resorts.

 13. Climb the Eiffel Tower at Paris Las Vegas

-View from the Eiffel Tower at Paris Las Vegas
+Eiffel Tower Las Vegas

 Can’t climb the real Eiffel Tower in Paris?
 Well, how about climbing a replica in Vegas for fantastic Vegas Strip views?
+As part of the Eiffel Tower Experience, you can visit the viewing deck 46 stories high on this half-scale replica of the actual tower.

 Lyn loves wandering around Paris Las Vegas, because it reminds her of one of her favorite cities in the world!

-14. Splash Around at Mandalay Bay Beach at Mandalay Bay
+14. Splash Around at Mandalay Bay Beach

 Mandalay Bay Beach